dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Security concern

-If a canister depends on another canister smart contract (i.e. makes inter-canister calls to it), it is essential that the canister smart contract that one depends on is owned by a decentralized governance system.
-Otherwise, i.e. if it has a controller, they could modify the smart contract without others noticing, e.g. to steal assets held by the canister.
+If a canister depends on another canister smart contract (i.e. makes inter-canister calls to it), it is essential that the canister smart contract that one depends on is owned by a decentralized governance system or immutable.
+Otherwise, i.e. if it has a controller owned by a developer, they could modify the smart contract without others noticing, e.g. to steal assets held by the canister.

 #### Recommendation